 The doctoral program in Guidance and Counseling is designed for students who hold a master's degree in counseling or a related field.
 The program allows the student a choice of two specialty areas: (a) Counselor Education and Supervision, and (b) Marriage and Family Therapy.
 Students in each specialty are expected to attain an advanced level of competence in the core areas of counseling, research, and their specialty.
 Practica and internship experiences are required in each specialty.
 In addition, the cognate and elective option allows students flexibility in designing a program that is consistent with their career goals.
 With the proper selection of courses, graduates of the program can meet the academic requirements for a Licensed Professional Clinical Counselor in Ohio.
-Graduates with a specialty in Marriage and Family Therapy with the proper selection of courses can meet the academic requirements for membership in the American Association for Marriage and Family Therapy.

-The Graduate Record Examination (General Test) will be used as the qualifying
+The Graduate Record Examination (General Test) will be used as the qualifying examination.

 The Ph.D.
-Program in Guidance and Counseling is accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP), a specialized accrediting body recognized by the Council on Postsecondary Education
+Program in Guidance and Counseling is accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP), a specialized accrediting body recognized by the Council on Postsecondary Education (COPA).
+In addition, Marriage and Family Counseling/Therapy has Candidacy Status from the Commission of Marriage and Family Therapy Education (COAMFTE) of the American Association of Marriage and Family Therapy (AAMFT).